-On 19 March 1907, a 32 year old miner named Modesto Varischetti become entombed 1000 feet underground when the gold mine where he was working, at Bonnievale, near Coolgardie, flooded.
+On 19 March 1907, a 32 year old miner named Modesto Varischetti become entombed 1,000 feet underground when the gold mine where he was working, at Bonnievale, near Coolgardie, flooded.
 A sudden heavy downpour filled the shaft with debris-laden water in minutes.
 Twenty other miners narrowly escaped by being hauled to the surface through the muddy deluge.

-Inspector Josiah Crabb, the local mining inspector, found himself in charge of the rescue efforts.
+Inspector Josiah Crabb, the local mining inspector, took charge of the rescue efforts.
 After a sleepless twenty four hours, during which pumping had lowered the water level only a few inches, he decided to send for divers, in the hope that they could get food and other supplies to Varischetti.
 According to legend, Crabb’s young son suggested this to him.
 The initial plan was to do whatever was necessary to keep Varischetti alive until enough water could be pumped out to rescue him.

-Frank Hughes, an experienced diver working as a miner in Kalgoorlie, arrived at the Bonnievale mine, but he lacked the equipment needed to reach Varischetti.
+Frank Hughes, an experienced diver working as a miner in Kalgoorlie, arrived at the Bonnievale mine.
+But he lacked the equipment needed to reach Varischetti.
 His opinion was that, once the necessary equipment arrived, an attempt should be made to get the man to the surface, without waiting for the water to subside.
 Four divers, with deep-sea diving equipment and tubing, were rushed 560 km from Perth to Coolgardie on a specially commissioned train.

-On 12 April Frank Hughes and others involved in the rescue were presented with medals and money collected by a public subscription.
+On 12 April, Frank Hughes and others involved in the rescue were presented with medals and money collected by a public subscription.
 Their heroism had helped to distract everyone in Western Australia from the more disturbing events of the previous months – stories that form the basis of my book.